 But if you don’t tell anyone, then how will they know?
 You don’t have to put your story front and center, but it should be available on your website, for instance.

 People like to hear the stories behind the business; in some cases, companies are unable to tell these stories (because they’re so large and don’t have a ‘quaint’ story, for example).

 But you can so get it written.
 You’ll find that people are naturally more interested in your business when they understand the people and motivations behind it.

 Publishing Quality Content To Engage With Your Customers

 It’s always a good idea to look at what you’re providing your customers.
-There’s the products or services that you offer, sure, but the motivations for offering those things may be a little self-serving.
+There are the products or services that you offer, sure, but the motivations for offering those things may be a little self-serving.
 After all, you do directly benefit from people purchasing those weeks.

 There’s nothing with that, of course, but if you’re looking to boost the connection between you and your customers, you should look at offering something that is just for them.
 There’s plenty to be said for offering quality content, for example.

-Things like blogs, ebooks, podcasts, videos, and other types of content can all help draw customers in to your business.
-Offering these freebies can also establish your credibility and expertise (providing they’re well-produced and high-quality pieces, of course).
+Things like blogs, ebooks, podcasts, videos, and other types of content can all help draw customers into your business.
+Offering these freebies can also establish your credibility and expertise (providing their well-produced and high-quality pieces, of course).